flappy-evolution-worker

 Builds synthetic supervised samples for generation-0 behavior cloning.

 Educational note: These samples are not recorded gameplay traces.
 They are synthetic states generated from the same observation pipeline used during real playback so the teacher labels and the evolved policy inputs stay in the same feature space.
+The critical rule is that the teacher must only read the same compact current-frame controller shelf that the live network will later receive.

 Parameters: